 A dark science fiction webcomic set about 1,000 years in the future, where a religion called Rulerism based on Earth has spread across the galaxy, leaving much of space under its banner.
 Despite the growing unity among the galaxy, all is not well, as Rulerist troops seem to be responsible for a growing number of massacres, seemingly targeted at those whom refuse to convert.
 In an age where morals are twisted for the greater good, what is a human being?

-Known for its unique art style and mature themes; not for viewers under 16.
+Known for its unique art style (see Art Evolution) and mature themes; not for viewers under 16.
 Updates weekly.

 Tropes used include: